What Goes Into a Moving Estimate?

 Learn more about which moving estimate method is best for you, factors that affect your quote, and the difference between binding and non-binding estimates.

-After gathering some estimates, did you decide to try to save money and move yourself?
-Start with performing a home inventory so that you know what’s going with you on moving day.
+Before gathering some estimates to compare, it's helpful to perform a home inventory so that you know what’s going with you on moving day.

 The debate: in-person, video chat, or phone moving estimates?